UBC-FRESH/nemora/docs/howto/custom_distributions.md

     )
 ```

-`dbhdistfit` discovers the entry point at import time and registers the distribution automatically.
+`nemora` discovers the entry point at import time and registers the distribution automatically.

 ## YAML configuration